askmurphy/OpenCore-ASUS-MAXIMUS-VI-HERO/README.md

 **Open**:
-- [ ] OSX runs great, but the OS freezes sometimes on a randomly moment Fix attempt (24-oct-2021), tip from Outrageous-Umpire606 from Reddit: updated Samsung SSD firmware (120GB SSD was not uptodate), will see the next days if I got a Freeze again ;-)
+- [ ] OSX runs great, but the OS freezes sometimes on a randomly moment
+  24-oct-2021: Fix attempt, tip from Outrageous-Umpire606 from Reddit: updated Samsung SSD firmware (120GB SSD was not uptodate), will see the next days if I got a Freeze again ;-)
+- 25-oct-2021: Another Freeze: all SSD's removed, only Samsung SSD 850 PRO 256GB actvie (OSX drive)

 ## ToDo